The Somerset Safeguarding Adults Board (SSAB) is a statutory body established by the

 For further information see:

-The SSAB has recently appointed Keith Perkin as its new Independent Chair, and he took up this role in January 2020.
+The SSAB’s current Independent Chair, Keith Perkin, took up this role in January 2020.

 The Chair’s main role is to support and challenge the commitment and vision of the Board and its partners with a main focus upon how agencies effectively work together to safeguard, prevent and reduce the risk of abuse and neglect.